 The unique challenges of solid-state NMR have required a series of innovations over the last 40-50 years.
 These include “magic-angle spinning” in order to remove the complicated dipole-dipole interaction and dynamic nuclear polarization to increase sensitivity.
 Some contributions from the Pines lab include cross-polarization from protons to dilute spins to achieve enhanced sensitivity1, multiple-quantum spectroscopy to increase resolution2, and double rotation spinning to remove the nuclear quadrupolar interaction3.
 Modern solid-state NMR is now employed across a wide range of fields including solid-state physics in semiconductors, materials science and engineering, and study of large biomolecules.

-Current work in our lab involves the application of solid state NMR techniques and theories to amyloid fibrils-structural biology, oriented samples, solid state polarization and detection, and NV spin dynamics, and subsequent hyperpolarization transfer to liquids.
+Current work in our lab involves the application of solid state NMR techniques and theories to solid state polarization and detection, NV spin dynamics, and subsequent hyperpolarization transfer to liquids.

 A. Pines, M. G. Gibby, J. S. Waugh, Proton-Enhanced Nuclear Induction Spectroscopy.
 A Method for High Resolution NMR of Dilute Spins in Solids, J. Chem.
 Phys.
 56, 1776-1777 (1972).